mysteryt0ur/di-workshop-01-intro-to-p5/README.md

 ```

 **What does setup do?**
+it documents where the cursor is within the canvas
 **What do `{` `}` mean?
 What happens if you remove one?**
+it opens and closes a command, without one/both of the brackets the command will not work
 **What do the numbers in `background(0, 0, 0)` do?
 What happens when you change
 them?
 How is this different from Sketch A?**
+it identifies the gradient of the background colour.
 Now look at these lines:

 ```js